-Property Description Get permission of user Specifies whether permission needs to be obtained for the user to monitor the session.
+Property Description Connect client printers at login Specifies whether client printer connections should automatically be restored when logging on to a terminal server.
+Client default printer Specifies whether default printer connections should automatically be restored when logging into a terminal server.
+Active session limit [min] Maximum connection time in minutes.
+After the time is exceeded the connection to the terminal server is detached or ended.
+End disconnected session [min] Time period in minutes for maintaining a disconnected connection.
+Idle session limit [min] Maximum time without client activity before the connection is detached or ended.
+Connect disconnected session from previous client Specifies whether a disconnected session can be restored from an arbitrary client computer.
+End session if connection is interrupted Specifies whether a session should be returned to a disconnected state if the connection is interrupted.
+Enable remote control Specifies whether remote monitoring or control is enabled for this session.
+Get permission of user Specifies whether permission needs to be obtained for the user to monitor the session.
 Display user session Specifies whether to monitor the user session Interact with session Specifies whether the user to be monitored can input data into the session over the keyboard or mouse.
 Profile server Profile server.
 If you assigned an account definition, the profile server is determined from the current IT operating data for the assigned employee depending on the manage level.
 Profile share The share that is stored under the user's profile directory on the profile server.
 Default is TPROFILES .
 Profile directory path Name of the profile directory for the user under the profile share.
 By default, the login name (pre Windows 2000) is used to format the profile directory path.
 Profile path The full path to the user's profile directory.
 Home server Home server.
-If you assigned an account definition, the profile server is determined from the current IT operating data for the assigned employee depending on the manage level.
+If you assigned an account definition, the profile server is

+Property Description determined from the current IT operating data for the assigned employee depending on the manage level.
 Home share The share that is stored under the user's home directory on the home server.
 Default is THOMES .
 Home directory path Name of the home directory for the user under the home share.
 By default, the login name (pre Windows 2000) is used to format the home directory path.
 Shared as Home directory share.
 This share is formatted using the default home directory path.
 Home drive The drive to be connected when the user logs in.
 The default domain home drive is used.
 Home directory Home directory.
 The given home directory is automatically added and shared by the One Identity Manager Service.

-• Preparing a home server and profile server for creating user directories on page 209
+• Preparing a home server and profile server for creating user directories on page 212